 Thermal loads will be the primary ones for the mid-winter period.
 A line load of 150 kN/m is typically used as a design value for static ice loads on hydro-electric dams in Canada, for all ice thicknesses.
 Table 5.2 summarizes the peak loads measured during a 20-year field program undertaken in Canada to measure ice loads on dams (e.g., Comfort et al, 2003; 2012).
 In total, ice loads were measured at 11 sites in 4 provinces in Canada.
+For the case where negligible water level changes occurred, the peak measure line load was 85 kN/m.

-As an overall conclusion, a conservative estimate for the thermal loads exerted on docks in the Lower Thames River is 150 kN/m.
+As an overall conclusion, a conservative estimate for the thermal loads exerted on docks in the lower Thames River is 150 kN/m.